College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-There were about 82 allied health professions students who graduated with this degree at Philadelphia College of Osteopathic Medicine in the most recent year we have data available.
-Allied Health Professions degree recipients from Philadelphia College of Osteopathic Medicine get an earnings boost of approximately $53,135 above the average income of allied health professions majors.
+There were approximately 88 allied health professions students who graduated with this degree at Philadelphia College of Osteopathic Medicine in the most recent data year.
+Allied Health Professions degree recipients from Philadelphia College of Osteopathic Medicine earn a boost of approximately $51,164 over the average earnings of allied health professions majors.

 More information about a degree in allied health professions from Philadelphia College of Osteopathic Medicine